Heat Advisory in effect as a hot & humid Tuesday is ahead

 TROPICS: We area continuing to watch Potential Tropical Cyclone Six this morning.
 It’s likely to become Tropical Storm Fred later on today.
 It’s looking right now to be an issue for the Caribbean and Florida this week into the weekend!
 Stay tuned!

-TUESDAY: A mix of sun & clouds throughout the day.
-A stray shower in the afternoon hours is possible.
-Highs in the 90s with heat indices making it feel 105+.
+TUESDAY: Expect a carbon copy of Monday’s weather for today with a mix of sun & clouds.
+A stray shower in the afternoon hours is possible, but I do think we’ll stay dry.
+Highs in the mid 90s with heat indices making it feel 105+.
 Stay cool & hydrated!
 Take frequent breaks indoors if you’ll be outside for a long period of time.

 TUESDAY NIGHT: Mild & muggy in the 70s overnight with partly cloudy skies.